Rinbo/clubhouse-v2/worklog.md

 ## Announcements

 - When deleting an announcement the corresponding image does not seem to be deleted from file system.
 Check!

+## Searching

+- Eventually we would like to be able to search for teams and users